2026-07-16

 -

-Note2x spring clip, Make sure the locking tabs are fully seated, Perform push-pull-push test
+Note2x spring clip, Make sure the locking tabs are fully seated, Perform push-pull-push test, remove any coolant plugs as needed

 - Remove coolant drain container from underneath vehicle